Gear train: Wide-ratio vs. close-ratio transmission

 Close-ratio transmissions are generally offered in sports cars, sport bikes, and especially in race vehicles, where the engine is tuned for maximum power in a narrow range of operating speeds, and the driver or rider can be expected to shift often to keep the engine in its power band.

-Factory 4-speed or 5-speed transmission ratios generally have a greater difference between gear ratios and tend to be effective for ordinary driving and moderate performance use.
+Factory four- or five-speed transmission ratios generally have a greater difference between gear ratios and tend to be effective for ordinary driving and moderate performance use.
 Wider gaps between ratios allow a higher 1st gear ratio for better manners in traffic, but cause engine speed to decrease more when shifting.
 Narrowing the gaps will increase acceleration at speed, and potentially improve top speed under certain conditions, but acceleration from a stopped position and operation in daily driving will suffer.

 Range is the torque multiplication difference between 1st and 4th gears; wider-ratio gear-sets have more, typically between 2.8 and 3.2.
 This is the single most important determinant of low-speed acceleration from stopped.

-Progression is the reduction or decay in the percentage drop in engine speed in the next gear, for example after shifting from 1st to 2nd gear.
-Most transmissions have some degree of progression in that the RPM drop on the 1-2 shift is larger than the RPM drop on the 2-3 shift, which is in turn larger than the RPM drop on the 3-4 shift.
+Progression is the reduction or decay in the percentage drop in engine speed in the next gear, for example after shifting from first to second gear.
+Most transmissions have some degree of progression in that the RPM drop on the first–second shift is larger than the RPM drop on the second–third shift, which is in turn larger than the RPM drop on the third–fourth shift.
 The progression may not be linear (continuously reduced) or done in proportionate stages for various reasons, including a special need for a gear to reach a specific speed or RPM for passing, racing and so on, or simply economic necessity that the parts were available.

 Range and progression are not mutually exclusive, but each limits the number of options for the other.
-A wide range, which gives a strong torque multiplication in 1st gear for excellent manners in low-speed traffic, especially with a smaller motor, heavy vehicle, or numerically low axle ratio such as 2.50, means the progression percentages must be high.
-The amount of engine speed, and therefore power, lost on each up-shift is greater than would be the case in a transmission with less range, but less power in 1st gear.
-A numerically low 1st gear, such as 2:1, reduces available torque in 1st gear, but allows more choices of progression.
+A wide range, which gives a strong torque multiplication in first gear for excellent manners in low-speed traffic, especially with a smaller motor, heavy vehicle, or numerically low axle ratio such as 2.50, means the progression percentages must be high.
+The amount of engine speed, and therefore power, lost on each up-shift is greater than would be the case in a transmission with less range, but less power in first gear.
+A numerically low first gear, such as 2:1, reduces available torque in 1st gear, but allows more choices of progression.

 There is no optimal choice of transmission gear ratios or a final drive ratio for best performance at all speeds, as gear ratios are compromises, and not necessarily better than the original ratios for certain purposes.